localhots/clip/README.md

 **Sinks own everything.** The logger is pure dispatch: check level, merge fields, call sinks.
 It does no formatting, holds no locks, performs no I/O. Each sink owns its own output pipeline.
-A failing sink doesn't affect other sinks or the caller.
+Failing sinks don't affect the others or the caller.

 ## Requirements